 The Director Nomination Policy also sets out the procedures for the selection and appointment of new Directors and re-election of Directors at general meetings.
-During the period from the Listing Date to the date of this annual report, there was no change in the composition of the Board.
+During the Reporting Period, there was no change in the composition of the Board.

 The Nomination Committee will review the Director Nomination Policy regularly to ensure its effectiveness.
 The Nomination Committee will also conduct annual review on the structure, size and composition of the Board and where appropriate, make recommendations on changes to the Board to complement the Company's corporate strategy and business needs, comply with all applicable laws and regulations from time to time and maintain good corporate governance practice.